Stable moduli spaces of hermitian forms

 Sending a projective module $P$ to the abelian group of $\fpm$-forms begets the functor

 that already appeared in the introduction.
-It uniquely extends to a hermitian structure $\QF^{\g\fpm}$ on $\Dperf(R)$ that makes the diagram
+It uniquely extends to a hermitian structure $\QF^{\g\fpm}_M$ on $\Dperf(R)$ that makes the diagram

 commute, see \cite[Section 4.2]{9authI}.
-This hermitian structure is Poincar\'e if and only if $M$ is invertible, in the sense that it is perfect as an $R$-module, when pulled back along the left, say, inclusion $R \rightarrow R \otimes_\mathbb Z R$, and in addition the canonical map
+This hermitian structure is Poincar\'e if and only if $M$ is perfect as an $R$-module, when pulled back along the left, say, inclusion $R \rightarrow R \otimes_\mathbb Z R$, and in addition the canonical map

-is an equivalence and from here on we will tacitly make this assumption on all form parameters; let us also mention that this actually forces $M$ to be projective over $R$, since both $M$ and $\mathbb R\Hom_R(M,R)$ are then connected, whence the claim is contained in \ref{examplesofweight} (2) below.
-Under these assumptions the duality is given by $\Dual_{\QF^{\g\fpm}_M}(X) = \mathbb R\Hom_R(-,M)$.
-To put the description of the linear part $\Lambda_{\QF^{\g\fpm}_M}$ into context, let us briefly recall the classification of hermitian structures on module categories from \cite[Section 3.2]{9authI}. \\
+is an equivalence.
+In this case the duality associated to $\QF^{\g\fpm}_M$ is then given by For most of our results, in particular for Theorem \ref{thm:resolution} to be applicable to $(\Dperf(R),\QF_M^{\g\fpm})$, we will furthermore have to assume that $M$ is not just perfect but projective as an $R$-module, and for notational ease will therefore refer to $\lambda$ as invertible only if it satisfies this stronger condition (we will discuss this point further in \ref{examplesofpoincweight} below).
+In the simplest example of a commutative ring $R$ and the two $R$-module structures on $M$ agreeing, this exactly amounts to $M$ being $\otimes_R$-invertible.
+At any rate, to put the description of the linear part $\Lambda_{\QF^{\g\fpm}_M}$ into context, let us briefly recall the classification of hermitian structures on module categories from \cite[Section 3.2]{9authI}. \\

 Fix an $\Eone$-algebra $A$ over a base $\Einf$-ring spectrum $k$ and a subgroup $c \subseteq \K_0(A)$.
 Consider then the category of compact $A$-module spectra $\Modp_{A}$ or more generally its full subcategory $\Mod^c_A$ spanned by all those $X \in \Modp_{A}$ with $[X] \in c \subseteq \K_0(A)$.
 For example $\Mod^{\langle A \rangle}_A$ is the stable subcategory of $\Mod(A)$ spanned by $A$ itself.
 For the reader mostly interested in the applications to discrete rings as discussed above, we recall that any discrete ring $R$ gives rise to such data, via the Eilenberg-Mac Lane functor $\mathrm{H} \colon \Ab \longrightarrow \Spa$, which is lax symmetric monoidal and therefore induces a functor